ExCiteS/communitymaps-help/_en/index.md

 ## Other assistance

-If you can’t find help here, please don’t hesitate to contact us at [help@communitymaps.org.uk](mailto:help@communitymaps.org.uk).
+If you require any additional information on how to use Community Maps participatory mapping platform, please don’t hesitate to contact us at [help@communitymaps.org.uk](mailto:help@communitymaps.org.uk).